-Unfortunately, the prescription drug abuse problem has been exacerbated by the availability of the drugs in the homes of friends and family.
-In fact, more than half of all teens in Arkansas report that it is easy to obtain prescription drugs directly from their parents' medicine cabinets.
+The prescription drug abuse problem has been exacerbated by the availability of drugs in homes of friends and family.
+More than half of all teens in Arkansas report that it is easy to obtain prescription drugs from their parents' or grandparents' medicine cabinets.

-Since 2010, the office has teamed with federal, state and local law enforcement agencies to sponsor the "Monitor, Secure, Dispose," program, which encourages Arkansans to safely dispose of their unused and unwanted prescription drugs.
-By securly disposing of unused prescription drugs, Arkansans can help the fight against prescription drug abuse and keep pills out of the hands of abusers.
+Since 2010, the Attorney General's office has teamed up with federal, State and local law enforcement agencies to sponsor the "Monitor, Secure, Dispose" program, which encourages Arkansans to safely dispose of their unused and unwanted prescription drugs.
+By securely disposing of unused prescription drugs, Arkansans can help the fight against prescription drug abuse and keep pills out of the hands of abusers.

-Visit the Arkansas Take-Back Day website for more information about the event and ways to help prevent prescription drug abuse.
+Visit the Arkansas Take Back website for information about the events, year-round drop-off locations and ways to help prevent prescription drug misuse and abuse.

-The Arkansas Office of Alcohol and Drug Abuse Prevention of the Division of Behavioral Health Services can advise Arkansans of drug-prevention services and resources available in each county.
-That office may be reached at (501) 686-9030.
+The Arkansas Department of Human Services Division of Behavioral Health Services can advise Arkansans of drug-prevention resources available in each county.
+That office may be reached at 501-686-9030.